 Students also have access to print from any Internet connected device to several mobile printing locations located on campus.

-All SU students receive Microsoft Office 365 for free as part of their SU email account.
+All SU students receive Microsoft Office 365 (Install Office for Windows or Mac) for free as part of their SU email account.
 This includes the use of Microsoft Word, Excel and PowerPoint for both Mac and Windows users.